davy7125/polyphone/en/manual/soundfont-editor/tree.md

 This section lists all samples contained in the soundfont, which are the raw material upon which all instruments are built.
-A click on one or more samples leads to the [sample editor](manual/soundfont-editor/editing-pages/sample-editor.md).
+Selecting one or more samples leads to the [sample editor](manual/soundfont-editor/editing-pages/sample-editor.md).
 A click on the header :guilabel:`Samples` displays the [configuration summary](manual/soundfont-editor/configuration-summaries.md#doc_sample) of all samples.